-Italy also has a relevant participation to the ISS with more than 40% of the habitable modules delivered by the Italian space industry and an important astronauts crew, committed to the success of the Italian and international manned space programs during the years to come.
-Finally, it is worth mentioning that in the last years the Italian scientific community has gained its leadership in the discoveries of Gravitation Waves (GW) from binary black holes mergers via the LIGO-VIRGO Collaboration, and of the first gamma-ray counterpart detected contemporary by INTEGRAL and FERMI in coincidence with the GW170817 signal from two coalescent neutron stars, starting the era of the "multi-messenger" astronomy: a success of our ground and space community expected to continue in the future decades.
+Italy also has a relevant participation to the International Space Station with more than 40% of the habitable modules delivered by the Italian space industry and an important astronaut crew, committed to the success of the Italian and international manned space programs during the years to come.
+The next mission will be the participation of the Italian ESA astronaut Samantha Cristoforetti to the mission Minerva as Leader of the Us orbital Segment (USOS).
+The NASA module Crew Dragon of SpaceX is planned to lift-off from the Launch Complex 39A at the Kennedy Space Center to bring the crew of four astronauts to the ISS.
+Finally, it is worth mentioning that in the past years the Italian scientific community has gained its leadership in the discoveries of Gravitation Waves (GW) from binary black holes mergers via the LIGO-VIRGO Collaboration.
+A text-book result is the first, and so far unique, prompt detection of gamma-rays, contemporary by INTEGRAL and FERMI, in coincidence with the GW170817 signal from a Binary Neutron Stars system coalescing, starting the era of the Multi-Messenger Astronomy: a success of our ground and space community expected to continue in the future decades.

-Pietro Ubertini Italian National Committee Delegate to COSPAR cosmo-skymed
+Pietro Ubertini Italian National Committee Delegate to COSPAR